 - Canadians who are abroad (either on vacation or living) can register with Registration of Canadians Abroad.
 This is a free service that allows the Government of Canada to contact you in case of an emergency abroad or a personal emergency at home.
 Register online.

-- The border between Canada and the US remains closed until July 21st.
+- The border between Canada and the US remains closed until at least August 21st.
 Only essential travel, trade and commerce is allowed, as well as families reuniting.